imran731221/imran731221/README.md

 - 👋 Hi, I’m Imran Shaikh
 - 🌱 I’m currently learning  Data analytics & Data Science
-- 💞️ I’m looking to New opportunity
+- 💞️ I’m looking for a new opportunity
 - 📫 How to reach me by Gmail: meimranshaikh24@gmail.com
        OR by this number:+91 9875542080